Sheridan County –

 Consistently ranked at the top of Best of the West lists, Sheridan boasts a vibrant downtown that features a major country music festival each June, weekly farmers markets in July and August, monthly street festivals in the summer that draw more than 3,000 each month, seasonal events, and the WYO Theater, a live-performance venue.
 And the biggest event of the year is always Sheridan WYO Rodeo Week in mid-July.

 Renovation of historic downtown warehouses for business and residential options is also creating new opportunity for the downtown area.

-Another job generator is the new 38.5-acre Hi Tech Business Park that has already landed its first tenant.
+Another job generator is the recently developed 38.5-acre Hi Tech Business Park.
 The park, once a part of the Wrench Ranch, provides shovel-ready sites for advanced manufacturing businesses.
-With its interstate access and redundant high-speed Internet capabilities, it proved to be a lure for Vacutech, a manufacturer of commercial, industrial and medical central and mobile vacuum cleaning systems, which is creating 35 new jobs in the Sheridan area and now already grown to employ over 60 workers.
-The second tenant of the park, with facilities under construction, is Ptolemy Data Systems - a high-tech support business and data center.
+With its interstate access and redundant high-speed Internet capabilities, the park got its first tenant Vacutech, a manufacturer of commercial, industrial and medical central and mobile vacuum cleaning systems, in 2011 – Vacutech initially created 35 new jobs in the Sheridan area and now already grown to employ over 60 workers.
+The second tenant of the park not long after, in 2012, became Ptolemy Data Systems, a high-tech support business and data center.

-It’s a new frontier for Sheridan County … and for Wyoming.
+High technology … a new frontier and a perfect fit for Sheridan County, and for Wyoming.